blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

             exclude-unprotected-branches.
 This currently only affects
             GitHub and GitLab projects.

+         .. attr:: include-branches

+            A list of branches which should be processed.
+If omitted, all branches are included.
+Operates after
+            *exclude-unprotected-branches* and so may be used to further reduce the set of branches (but not increase it).

          .. attr:: extra-config-paths

             Normally Zuul loads in-repo configuration from the first